What Coverage do Gig Workers Qualify for 2026?

 What Is the e-Shram Portal?

-- Unique ID and UAN: Every worker gets a Universal Account Number (UAN), simplifying access to government schemes.
+- Every worker gets a Universal Account Number (UAN)

-- Linked Schemes: The portal connects workers to 12 major government programs, including healthcare, insurance, and skill development schemes.
+- It connects workers to 12 government schemes, including healthcare, insurance, pension, and skill programs

 How to Apply for an e-Shram Card (Step-by-Step)

-- Enter your Aadhaar-linked mobile number and click Send OTP
+- Enter your Aadhaar-linked mobile number → click Send OTP.

-- Select skill type, business category, and type of work
+- Select your skill type, industry, and nature of work.

 Also Read: Which Insurance Plans Cover Self-Employed Individuals?